 In Devils Postpile National Monument, forests, meadows, and the Middle Fork of the San Joaquin River create a variety of habitats for animals.
-There are 135 vertebrates known for the Monument.
-When visiting Devils Postpile, you may hear some of the wildlife before you see them, from the high warning squeal of the Belding ground squirrel to the begging caw of the Stellar's jay.
+There are 135 vertebrates known to occur in the monument.
+When visiting Devils Postpile, you may hear some of the wildlife before you see them, from the high pitched warning squeal of the Belding ground squirrel to the begging caw of the Stellar's jay.
 In the fading light of day, a mule deer or black bear may be found lingering in a meadow or along the river’s edge.

 Looking for wildlife checklists?
 Click here!

 Need a detailed report on vertebrate species in Devils Postpile?
 Click here!

 The North American black bear (Ursus americanus) may be seen occasionally in Devils Postpile National Monument.
 Black bears are typically most active in the early morning and late evening, but can be seen any time during the day.

 Black bears are primarily solitary, with the exception of a mother and her cubs.
 Typically, the mother bear or sow begins searching for a suitable den in which to give birth and raise her cubs in the fall.
 Fallen logs, caves, and hollow trees tend to serve this purpose very well.
 Once her winter den is prepared, she is ready for the birth of her cubs some time in January or February.

 Have you ever hiked through a forest in the West and seen something sprint across the trail right in front of you and then dash off into a thicket of brush or up a tree never to be seen again?
 Well, you probably saw a pine marten (Martes americana).
 Pine martens are members of the weasel family.
 They are outstanding hunters, often killing and eating animals equal in size.
 Typically, they feed on bird eggs, squirrels, and mice.
 They also tend to be a bit short tempered and have been known to attack even members of their own family.